ElpeAJ/cybersecurity-sprint-notes/modules/07-intrusion-detection-and-vpns.md

 ---

 ### Part 2: Guided Tunnel Configuration via WireGuard & Proton VPN
+### 💡 Lab Concept: How Our Setup Actually Works
+Instead of downloading and installing the full Proton VPN desktop software application onto the PC, we split the service provider parameters from the connection engine:
+1. **The Configuration File:** We log into Proton VPN online to generate a specialized configuration file (`.conf`).
+This file acts as our permission slip and mapping guide to use Proton's secure global infrastructure.
+2. **The WireGuard Engine:** We feed this configuration file directly into the WireGuard client.
+WireGuard reads the file instructions to build the tunnel and change our virtual location whenever we activate it.
+3. **The Activation Verification:** We navigate to a public address inspector site (like `WhatIsMyIP`) before and after clicking activate to visually confirm our public network footprint has safely shifted to a remote server.

+> Simply put, in actuality the Proton VPN is not Working on my PC because I haven't downloaded it.
+So I created a configuration file so that I will give it to WireGuard, then WireGuard will use the configuration to change my location as and when I activate it.
+Then I will use the WhatIsMy IP site to check the IP Address on the net as and when I activate it?

 #### Step 1: Secure Server Configuration Provisioning
 1. Authenticate into your personal **Proton VPN** dashboard account.
 <img width="282" height="305" alt="Screenshot 2026-08-16 at 4 38 05 PM" src="https://github.com/user-attachments/assets/9d9c11b7-d441-409d-bbd0-7ab1ef872f71" />
-2. Select your targeted operational platform deployment option (e.g., Windows, macOS, or Linux).
+<p>2.
+Select your targeted operational platform deployment option (e.g., Windows, macOS, or Linux).</p>
 <img width="940" height="556" alt="Screenshot 2026-08-16 at 4 38 50 PM" src="https://github.com/user-attachments/assets/6c52b618-3544-44eb-b0cb-c0f20794b687" />
-3. Generate and download the customized cryptographic connection profile (`.conf` file configuration string).
+<p>3.
+Generate and download the customized cryptographic connection profile (`.conf` file configuration string).</p>
 <img width="804" height="698" alt="Screenshot 2026-08-16 at 4 40 11 PM" src="https://github.com/user-attachments/assets/8310a132-4fac-4fe9-9edd-f5a0213e4df4" />

 #### Step 2: Core WireGuard Integration